Ginevra Elkann

-Ginevra Elkann (born 24 September 1979) is a London-born Italian film producer and film director.
-She is a member of the Agnelli family and granddaughter of Italian industrialist Gianni Agnelli.
+Ginevra Elkann (born 24 September 1979) is an Italian film producer and director, heiress and socialite.
+She is a member of the Elkann family and Agnelli family and granddaughter of Italian industrialist Gianni Agnelli.

 Early life

 Elkann was born in London, on 24 September 1979, the daughter of the Italian Margherita Agnelli and the French-Italian writer Alain Elkann.
 Her father is Jewish and her mother is Catholic, and she was raised Catholic.
 Her maternal grandparents were princess and socialite Marella Agnelli and the industrialist Gianni Agnelli.
-She is the great-grand-niece of Ettore Ovazza.
-She has two older brothers John Elkann, who is chairman of the Fiat group of companies, and Lapo Elkann.
+She is the great-grandniece of Ettore Ovazza.
+She has two older brothers, John Elkann, who is chairman of the Fiat group of companies, and Lapo Elkann.
 Her parents divorced when she was young, and she moved first to Rio de Janeiro and then to Paris with her mother and stepfather, the Russian count Serge de Pahlen.
-She graduated at the American University of Paris.
+She graduated from the American University of Paris.